Your Front Desk Is Having The Wrong Conversations.

 Some practices break intake at scheduling rules.
 Others at readiness thresholds.
 Others during staff handoff or follow-up.

-This page outlines the pattern.
+This analysis outlines the pattern.
 Your exact failure points require a short diagnostic review.

 No two practices share identical breakpoints.
 Each system has unique vulnerabilities.